Scaling limit of the invasion percolation cluster on a regular tree: Background and overview

-We will only be concerned with the scaling limit of $\widehat W_n$, which is the lower envelope process $L(t)$ defined above.
-To be precise, writing $[x]$ for the integer part of $x$, we have for any $\eps>0$
+We will primarily be concerned with the scaling limit of $\widehat W_n$, which is given by the lower envelope process $L(t)$ defined above.
+Writing $[x]$ for the integer part of~$x$, we have, for any $\eps>0$,

+with respect to the Skorohod topology (see~\cite{AGdHS2008}, Proposition 3.3 and Corollary~3.4).
+Indeed, $L(t)$ is the continuous-time process that jumps, at rate $L(t)$, to a value uniformly chosen between $0$ and $L(t)$; this reflects the asymptotics given in (\ref{eRateAsymps}).

 The process $L_t$ diverges as $t\to0$, which somewhat complicates the study of the IPC close to the root.